peaceebika/sql_project_data/README.md

 Although all roles are titled "Data Scientist", the range of required technical skills points to multi-disciplinary capabilities, with certain employers demanding big data architecture (Spark, Hadoop) alongside business intelligence tools (Tableau).

-![Skills for top Paying Data Science Roles](/Project_Sql/assest/skillswithpay.png) *Here is your black-background bar graph showing the top skills in remote data science jobs by average salary.*
+![Skills for top Paying Data Science Roles](/Project_Sql/assest/skillswithpay.png) *Here is the black-background bar graph showing the top skills in remote data science jobs by average salary.*

 **🧠 Insights:**
 * `**SQL and Python**` top the list in both frequency and salary range.